zuozhenggh/learning-library/solutions-library/ocvs/export-workload/export-workload.md

 ## STEP 5: Export OVF File from VMWare Workstation to Object Storage

-1. From VMware Workstation, shut down the osCommerce     virtual machine (quitting will also have the same result).
+1. Using the VMware Workstation, shut down the osCommerce virtual machine (quitting will also have the same result).
 Export the appliance from VMware Workstation.
 Set the file location for the .ovf export.
-Export should take about 5 minutes.
+The export should take about 5 minutes.
 While the export is in progress, let us proceed to the next steps.

     ![](./images/200_16.png " ")

     ![](./images/200_17.png " ")

 2. Login to your Oracle Cloud tenancy.
 Click on the hamburger menu in the top left to open the navigation bar.
 Under **Core Infrastructure**, select **Object Storage**.

     ![](./images/200_18.png " ")

-3. Choose the appropriate compartment from the drop down on the left side of the console.
+3. Choose the appropriate compartment from the drop down on the left side of the page.

     ![](./images/200_19.png " ")